JD com : CEO will not face assault charges in Minnesota | MarketScreener

 The Hennepin County Attorney's Office did not immediately respond to a request for comment on Florin's statement.

-An attorney for Liu said they welcomed the decision.
+An attorney for Liu said they welcomed the decision, and hoped that it would dispel "misinformation and speculation" that circulated widely since the billionaire's arrest.

 "Mr. Liu was arrested based on a false claim, and after a thorough investigation, with which he fully cooperated, the declination of charges vindicates him," Liu's attorney Jill Brisbois said in a statement.

+Florin said his client will file a civil lawsuit, saying they looked forward to a civil jury hearing the "full and complete story" and determining whether Liu, JD.com and their representatives should be held accountable for the events of that night.

-Reuters previously reported details of what happened while Liu was in Minneapolis, including a description of the alleged rape and events around it given by the now-22-year-old student.
+Reuters previously reported details of what happened while Liu was in Minneapolis, including a description of the alleged attack and the events around it given by the now-22-year-old student.

-Usually based in Beijing, Liu made the U.S. trip for a weeklong residency program at the University of Minnesota's Carlson School of Management, which runs a doctor of business administration program with China's elite Tsinghua University.
+Usually based in Beijing, Liu made the U.S. trip for a weeklong residency programme at the University of Minnesota's Carlson School of Management, which runs a doctor of business administration programme with China's elite Tsinghua University.

 The University of Minnesota said it had no comment on Friday's announcement by authorities.